srom/archaea-vs-bacteria/README.md

 - `src/`: scripts to produce all the data used in the paper.
 Scripts are referenced in notebooks.
 - `figures/`: all unassembled figures as produced by the relevant notebooks.
 - `data/`: input data and data produced by the scripts and notebooks in this repo.
+  - includes supplementary data such as tree alignments or the result of homology search.

 ## Install